bintabah/Ticketio-Frontend/README.md

   - The frontend sometimes failed to serve properly due to incorrect port forwarding or host binding.
   - ✅ **Solution:** Verified and fixed Docker Compose configurations and made sure the development server binds to `0.0.0.0`.

+- **Payment System Integration (Stripe):**
+  - Stripe Checkout has been integrated for online ticket purchases.
+  - Payments are linked to specific ticket data and stored via backend API after confirmation.

 ---

 ## **3. How to Start the Project 🚀**